cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontocompany/README.md

-# Ontology for Asset Management
+# Ontology for Companies and Industrial Facilities
 ## 1. Introduction
 The OntoCompany ontology has been developed to describe the properties of companies and the operations of the industrial facilities they own.
 It contains several classes and relations specifically included for the purpose of calculating the waste heat emissions of the industrial facilities.